pocketgems/dynamodb/docs/dynamodb.md

 updated.
 In addition, any values used to derive the new value should be included in the old values.
 Failure to do so may result in race condition bugs.

-Similarly, items can be blindly created or overwritten with `createOrPut` method.
+Similarly, rows can be blindly created or overwritten with `createOrPut` method.
 This is useful when we don't care about the previous value (if any).
 For example, maybe we're tracking whether a customer has used a particular feature or not.
 When they use it, we may just want to blindly record it: